If nothing is backing the coin, what enforces its price?

 - Liquid (BAY) / Reserve (BAYR) direct trade pairing

 Imagine that you’re very thirsty, with a group of people in a hot desert.
 What would you (as a buyer) pay more for: Pure Liquid water you can drink immediately?
-Or a Reserve block of ice that takes months to melt before becoming usable?
+Or a Reserve block of ice that takes months to melt before becoming drinkable?

 The Dynamic Peg effectively adjusts the supply of Liquid BAY according to how many people want to buy it, and the rest is Reserved for future use.
+It knows how many people want to buy or sell, because everyone casts their own vote, representing their thirst (demand).

 This directly connects the price of Liquid BAY to volume of people buying it.

-Meanwhile, Reserve BAY can still be traded, but with a time-delay.
+Meanwhile, Reserve BAY can still be traded, but with a one-month time-delay.
 This makes the Reserve BAY price speculative.
 This price is based on market sentiment towards future demand for these coins when they unfreeze, at a rate which is determined by voting.

-Questions, comments, concerns?
+Still have questions, comments, concerns?
 Please post them in the comments below!